jen-power/ecommerce-pattern-library/_products/09-cozy-sheet.md

 ---
-name: "Classic Sheet"
+name: "Cozy Sheet"
 description: |
-  This is our classic sheet, the one that started it all.
+  This is our cozy sheet, keeping you warm throughout the night — or day.
-image: "/images/bed.jpg"
+image: "/images/bed-9.jpg"
 alt: Image of white sheets
 price: $70
 rating: ★★★★☆